 If so, they may have the keyword density too high and this can incur a Google penalty if it's overdone.
 A well designed website will be written for the visitor's ease of reading and will draw the visitor from one page to the other.

-Do they provide testimonies and references
+Do they Provide Testimonies and References

-If they provide testimonies and references then it's a sure sign they are proud of their work.
 The best place to find valid references will be Google maps.
 Enter the name or address of the designer's website and see if they have any Google reviews.
 Call a few of the website owners and ask about the designer's skills and the service they provide.
 If they don't offer testimonies and references then keep looking.
 Even a new designer can get references if they build websites for free when starting out.

 Check out their Web Design Rates